VicV/Promises/README.md

 				//...
 			}

-			//you can also override cancelled, done, and faildOrCancelled });
+			//you can also override cancelled, done, and failedOrCancelled });

 ###Resolving a promise